Kirsty Gallacher: Awards and nominations

 Gallacher was nominated for Best Newcomer at the Royal Television Society Television Sports Awards in 1998.
 She won Satellite/Digital TV Personality at the 2002 Television and Radio Industries Club Awards, and Kirsty's Home Videos won her the following year's Satellite/Digital Programme award in 2003.
 She also won a "Platinum Award" for Best Entertainment Programme at the 2002 Houston International Film Festival.

 Personal life

 Gallacher is the cousin of golfer Stephen Gallacher.
 At the end of February 2013 she was named patron of Hibernian Women.

 Gallacher married rugby player Paul Sampson in 2010, with whom she has two sons born 2006 and 2010.
-The couple split in 2015.
+In 2015, the couple ended their relationship.

 Her sister Laura Gallacher is married to Russell Brand.

 In April 2023, Gallacher completed the London Marathon in 5 hours, 35 minutes and 35 seconds; she had previously run the race in 2019.